 If your utility bills are high

-- Good articles on “14 low tech ways to keep your house warm” and “6 seriously simple tricks to save money on water“
+- Good article on “14 low tech ways to keep your house warm“.

 - If your surface water doesn’t go into the sewers, you may be able to get a discount.